Amulet-Team/Amulet-Core/README.md

 __Note: Make sure to install the `venv` module if it does not come pre-installed with python__

-#### Windows
 1. Clone the project using `git clone https://github.com/Amulet-Team/Amulet-Map-Editor`
 2. Change the working directory to be the directory created when cloning (Ex: `cd Amulet-Map-Editor`)
-3. Set up a python virtual environment (run the following commands in the command line prompt)
+3. Set up a python virtual environment (run the following commands for your OS in your terminal/command prompt)
+   1. __Windows__
-   1. To create the virtual environment: `python -m venv ENV`
+      1. Create the virtual environment: `python -m venv ENV`
-   2. To activate the environment: `.\ENV\scripts\activate.bat`
+      2. Activate the environment: `.\ENV\scripts\activate.bat`
-4. Install the requirements using `pip install -r requirements.txt`
-5. To format your files automatically before committing changes, use `pre-commit install`

-#### OS X - In Progress
-1. Clone the project using `git clone https://github.com/Amulet-Team/Amulet-Map-Editor`
-2. Change the working directory to be the directory created when cloning (Ex: `cd Amulet-Map-Editor`)
-3. Set up a python virtual environment (run the following commands in the Terminal app)
+   2. __OS X__ - _In Progress_
-   1. To create the virtual environment: `python3.7 -m venv ENV`
+      1. Create the virtual environment: `python3.7 -m venv ENV`
          - Depending on how you installed python 3.7, this might instead be: `py -3.7 -m venv ENV`
-   2. To activate the environment: `source /ENV/bin/activate`
+      2. Activate the environment: `source /ENV/bin/activate`
-4. Install the requirements using `pip install -r requirements.txt`
-5. To format your files automatically before committing changes, use `pre-commit install`

-#### Linux - In Progress
-1. Clone the project using `git clone https://github.com/Amulet-Team/Amulet-Map-Editor`
-2. Change the working directory to be the directory created when cloning (Ex: `cd Amulet-Map-Editor`)
+   3. __Linux__ - _In Progress_
-3. Install python 3.7 if it's not already installed (run the following commands in your terminal of choice.
+      1. Install python 3.7 if it's not already installed (run the following commands in your terminal of choice.
 These are for Debain based distros, use your distros package manager or refer to [#54 (comment)](https://github.com/Amulet-Team/Amulet-Map-Editor/issues/54#issuecomment-523046836) if you need to build Python 3.7 from source)
          1. `sudo apt-get update` (Optional)
          2. `sudo apt-get install python-3.7`
          3. Verify that python 3.7 was successfully installed: `python3.7 --version`
-4. Set up a python virtual environment (also run the following commands in the terminal)
+      2. Set up a python virtual environment (also run the following commands in the terminal)
-   1. To create the virtual environment: `python3.7 -m venv ENV`
+         1. Create the virtual environment: `python3.7 -m venv ENV`
-   2. To activate the environment: `source /ENV/bin/activate`
+         2. Activate the environment: `source /ENV/bin/activate`
-5. Install the requirements using `pip install -r requirements.txt`
+4. Install the requirements using `pip install -r requirements.txt`
-6. To format your files automatically before committing changes, use `pre-commit install`
+5. To format your files automatically before committing changes, use `pre-commit install`

 ### For Development
 Follow all of the step above for running from source, then install the following packages: